batradev/yulia-batrakova-mnema/README.md

 ### Tech Stack

 **Frontend:**

-React for building the user interface
+- React for building the user interface
-JavaScript for client-side scripting
+- JavaScript for client-side scripting
-Axios for making HTTP requests to the backend React-router for handling client-side routing and navigation
+- Axios for making HTTP requests to the backend
+- React-router for handling client-side routing and navigation

 **Backend:**
-Node.js with Express for handling server-side logic and API requests Axios for making HTTP requests to GPT API
+- Node.js with Express for handling server-side logic and API requests
+- Axios for making HTTP requests to GPT API
-MySQL for storing user data and preferences
+- MySQL for storing user data and preferences
-Knex.js for building SQL queries and managing database migrations [openai](https://github.com/openai/openai-node) npm client package Python with genanki for generating Anki packages (.apkg files) based on user input
+- Knex.js for building SQL queries and managing database migrations [openai](https://github.com/openai/openai-node) npm client package

 **Authentication:**
-Passport.js for managing authentication strategies.
+-  Passport.js for managing authentication strategies.
 Users will log in using their Google accounts.

 ### APIs

 OpenAI GPT-4 API: For generating mnemonic descriptions based on user input.
-DALL-E API (Future integration): For generating images to accompany mnemonic descriptions.
+DALL-E API: For generating images to accompany mnemonic descriptions.

 ### Sitemap